 Sempaya Hot Springs

-Semuliki National Park has 53 species of mammals of which 27 of these are large mammals.
+Semuliki National Park is a great Uganda Wildlife Safari destination as it has 53 species of mammals of which 27 of these are large mammals.
 Eleven (11) wildlife species have recorded to be restricted to Semuliki area including the pygmy antelope and 2 flying squirrel species.
 Other Wildlife species to mention include; forest buffalos, forest elephants, crocodiles and hippos found in River Semuliki along with water chevrotain, also known as “fanged deer” and blue duiker.
 The Park also has a range of Primates including; the central African red Colobus, grey cheeked Mangabey, baboon, Chimpanzees, black-and-white Colobus, Dent Mona monkeys and vervet monkeys.
 Semuliki National Park also has nocturnal primates like Bush babies and Pottos.